|

 There are very nice colour pictures of the dance of death in Tallinn but - strangely - not from Lübeck!
 This painting is only reproduced as an 8-cm high concertina-style banner.
 You would think, that when a book is published with nearly 500 pages about a single painting, there would be room for a bigger picture!

-This is a facsimile reprint of Wilhelm Mantels' book from 1866, where he lays the ground for all later research.
-It also contains the coloured version of the handsome lithographs by C. J. Milde from 1852 (8 plates).
+This is Wilhelm Mantels' book from 1866, where he lays the ground for all later research.
+It also contains the handsome lithographs by C. J. Milde from 1852 (8 plates).

 Mantels was a pioneer, and pioneers tend to become outdated.
 On the other hand Mantels is still worth reading since he had access to the church records and almost counts as a primary source.